-Acquiring fraudulent degrees in order to get ahead is not a new phenomenon.
+Acquiring fraudulent degrees to get ahead is not a new phenomenon.
 As long as there is social pressure and competition for jobs and admission to higher education, there will be people who are willing to take such illicit shortcuts.

 The sad truth is that there are more people out there with fake degrees and certificates than you might think.

 Risk management is integral to prosperity.
-Not verifying employees’ educational claims (in all likelihood) implies entrusting unqualified, inexperienced and fraud individuals with your business.
+Not verifying employees’ educational claims (in all likelihood) implies entrusting unqualified, inexperienced, and fraud individuals with your business.

 Therefore, almost all successful businesses secure background screening services to ensure detailed background checks and prior document verifications before recruitment.

-Lastly (and most importantly), it’s indeed a moral responsibility to employ efforts and resources into segregating the frauds and unworthy from the candidates who actually go through a long haul and make genuine efforts acquiring authentic education and expertise.
+Lastly (and most importantly), it’s indeed a moral responsibility to employ efforts and resources into segregating the frauds and unworthy from the candidates who go through a long haul and make genuine efforts acquiring authentic education and expertise.